sbailliez/pg-counter-metrics/README.md

     - AWS Secrets Manager
     - python

-**Note**: PG Counter Metrics support only one database in the PostgreSQL instance , in the future release it will suppport more than one Database and it will provide database performance metrics per database .
+**Note**: PG Counter Metrics support only one database in the PostgreSQL instance , in the future release it will support more than one Database and it will provide database performance metrics per database .

 ## Why do we need PG Counter Metrics (PGCM) ?
 - PostgreSQL has no any historical performance data
 - PG Counter Metrics’s CloudWatch metrics will be used with CloudWatch alarms to be the advanced alarm system
-- PGCM provide comprehensive dashbaord and metrics
+- PGCM provide comprehensive dashboard and metrics